Examinations

 Title and topic

-The title is normally identical to the topic.
-Minor changes to the title are possible if your first examiner agrees - be sure to discuss this with the examinations office.
+You may return your topic once only, and only during the first third of the completion period.
+The title is usually identical to the topic.
+Small changes to the title are possible if your first examiner approves – be sure to coordinate this with the examinations office as well.

-• Please note: In cases of illness-related inability to take an exam, the examination regulations require an medical certificate confirming that the health impairment has caused a reduction in the performance level of the examination candidate.
-Stating the specific illness is helpful but not decisive.
+- If you are unable to take an examination due to illness, the examination regulations require documentation from a medical expert that your condition has caused an illness related reduction in your examination performance.
+The exact name of the illness is useful but not decisive.
 A simple sick note (AU) is not sufficient.
-Here you can find a Form for Assessing Candidates’ Inability to Take Examinations Due to Illness (PDF, 164 kB), which may be completed by a doctor.
+Here you can find a Form for Assessing Candidates’ Inability to Take Examinations Due to Illness (PDF, 164 kB), which must be completed by a physician.
+If the physician diagnoses an illness that compromises your ability to take the examination, then the completion period may be extended – after a positive decision by the examination committee – by the duration of the certified illness.

 Submission

-You always hand in your work to the examinations office - never directly to the examiners.
+Submit your thesis only to the examinations office – never directly to the examiners.

-• Submission: in the proper format and by the deadline set in the notification of admission.
+- Submission: must be in the correct form and within the deadline stated in the notification of admission.

 Retakes

-Please note that you must be regularly enrolled for the registration and submission of your thesis as well as during the entire preparation period - even if you are repeating your thesis!
-However, you do not need to be enrolled for the subsequent correction phase.
-You should therefore pay attention to the re-registration deadlines if your work extends beyond the end of the relevant semester.
-If you de-register immediately after submitting your thesis, you do so at your own risk.
+Please note that you must be regularly enrolled for the registration and submission of your thesis and throughout the entire writing period – also when repeating the thesis!
+You do not need to be enrolled during the subsequent correction phase.
+Therefore, pay attention to the re-registration deadlines if your work extends beyond the end of a semester.
+Withdrawal from the university immediately after submitting your thesis is at your own risk.

-If you are seeking to take an examination while you are on a leave of absence, please refer to the regulations for examinations for students on leave of absence (PDF, 172 kB) (in German).
+For examinations of students on leave, please consult the regulations for examinations for students on leave of absence (PDF, 172 kB) (in German).

-• Correction periods: usually 6 weeks (Bachelor), 8 weeks (Master).
+- Correction periods: usually 6 weeks for Bachelor’s theses, 8 weeks for Master’s theses.

-• If the two grades differ significantly (by two or more whole grades), you can request a third examiner.
-In this case, please contact your examinations office.
+- If the two grades differ substantially (by two or more whole grades), you may request a third examiner.
+If you wish to use this option, you should contact your examinations office.

-Your examiner will decide whether and for what purpose you are allowed to use AI tools (e.g. ChatGPT).
+hether and for what purpose you may use AI tools (e.g. ChatGPT) is decided by your examiner.

-You can find the current template for the Declaration here:
+The current template for the Declaration of Authorship can be found here:

 Declaration of Authorship